History & Heritage

 - The Peabody House - hidden from view by dense tropical gardens, the Peabody House is near the corner of Rue Pacot and Rue Malval in Pacot, Port-au-Prince.

-- Cordasco House - a 19th century gothic Gingerbread mansion in Pacot, Port-au-Prince.
+- The Cordasco House (also known as Villa Marimar / Le Petit Trianon) - a 19th century gothic Gingerbread mansion in Pacot, Port-au-Prince.

 - Villa Castel Fleuri - Avenue H. Christophe, Port-au-Prince.
 Briefly home to the President of Haiti, Villa Castel Fleuri suffered extensive damage during the 2010 earthquake.

 - Le Manoir - Avenue John Brown, Port-au-Prince.
 Has remarkable roofs and turrets constructed with decorative pressed metal roof shingles.

 - The Patrice Pamphile House - 4 Rue Casseus, Turgeau, Port-au-Prince.
 Extensively damaged by the 2010 earthquake.

 - Maison Chenet, also restored by nonprofit FOKAL between 2012 and 2018.

 - The Bazin House on Rue du Travail Deuxième, Port-au-Prince.

 - The house of Jean-Richard Montas - 79 Avenue H. Christophe, Port-au-Prince.

 - Gingerbread House built by Tancrede Auguste - 32 Lamartiniere, Port-au-Prince.

 - Wood-frame house - 24 Avenue Lamartiniere, Port-au-Prince.